RandomRyans/CR00K-3D/README.md

-##
-# METHOD TO THE MADNESS 2022

-### SMARTER PEOPLE INSTRUCTIONS
-# IF YOU UNDERSTAND ALOT MORE THEN EVERYONE YES..
-SKIP EVERYTHING

-### a very simplified write up to help anyone figure this out !
+## a very simplified write up to help anyone figure this out !

-## FIRST I INSTALL WSL ON WINDOWS 10
+# WSL 1NSTALL - NEEDED IF YOU DONT HAVE A LINUX MACHINE
+# OR LINODE CLOUD SERVER

-# open powershell - RUN AS ADMIN
+    $ open powershell - RUN AS ADMIN

-    $# wsl --install
+    $ wsl --install
-    $# Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
+    $ Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
-    $# dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
+    $ dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
-    $# reboot
+    $ reboot
-    $# DONT ENABLE WSL2... wsl1 work's great
+    $ DONT ENABLE WSL2... wsl1 work's great
-    $# termux on your droid is an option also
+    $ termux on your droid is an option also
-    $# exit
+    $ exit

  WSL 2 requires an update to its kernel component.
  For information please visit